Projective Cones for Sequential Dispersing Billiards: Cones and Projective Metrics

+Setting $\cA_0=\{f\in\cA_*\;:\; \tri f \tri_+^{\sim} < \infty\}$, we have that $\tri \cdot \tri_+^{\sim}$ is a seminorm on the vector space $\cA_0$. \begin{defin} As usual, we consider the vector space of the classes of equivalence determined by the semi-norm ($f\sim g$ iff $\tri f-g \tri_+^{\sim}=0$) and call $\cA$ the resulting normed vector space.
+Remark that if $f\sim g$, then $f$ and $g$ are equal almost everywhere both with respect to Lebesgue and to SRB measure $\musrb$.
+In the following, we can then safely ignore the issue of equivalence classes and we will not mention it explicitly. \end{defin}

+We will find it convenient to measure the average of functions in our cone on long stable curves, i.e. elements of $\cW^s(\delta)$.
+To this end, define for $f \in \cA$,

-Denote the average value of $\psi$ on $W$ by $\fint_W \psi\, dm_W=\frac{1}{|W|}\int_W \psi \, dm_W$.
+Recall that we denote the average value of $\psi$ on $W$ by $\fint_W \psi\, dm_W=\frac{1}{|W|}\int_W \psi \, dm_W$.
 Since all of our integrals in this section and the next will be taken with respect to the arclength $dm_W$, to keep our notation concise, we will drop the measure from our integral notation in what follows.

 Now for $a, c, A, L >1$, and $\delta \in (0, \delta_0/3]$, define the cone